 When an MWBE or SDVOB vendor submits a quote and the quote is estimated high, to demonstrate Good Faith Effort, the campus should engage in direct negotiation with the vendor in an effort to reach a competitive price.
 This step to display a good faith effort is not applicable to those cases where an MWBE or SDVOB quote is rejected in favor of another MWBE or SDVOB or when there is a sealed bid.
 This practice should allow for a second chance when pricing is close and should not become a back and forth.
 SUNY Cortland will allow one chance to make a more competitive offer.

-Our Purchasing Department is here to help so please contact Kristi Hughston at 607-753-2582 with any questions.
+The Purchasing Office is here to help.
+Please contact Kristi Hughston at 607-753-2582 with any questions.